2mindsgit/Tilesmap/README.md

 * ZX7 compressed tile data
 * TSX Tiled tileset XML

+For TSX export, the editor can generate either a standalone TSX file or a ZIP archive containing both the TSX file and its linked PNG tileset.

 ### Tilemap Export Formats

 * BIN, using 16-bit little-endian Master System tilemap entries